apple1417/Autosplitters/README.md

 ##### talos_speed.asl
 - Overwrites your first 5 text components with your player speed
 - Made for version 326589, 32-bit unmodded, probably breaks everywhere else

-##### talos_csv.asl
-- Saves your position, speed, and distances traveled last frame (delta) to a csv file while the timer is running
-- Made for version 326589, 32-bit unmodded, probably breaks everywhere else